1973–74 Port Vale F.C. season

-The 1973–74 season was Port Vale's 62nd season of football in the Football League, and their fourth successive season (tenth overall) in the Third Division.
-They finished in twentieth spot, though were seven points clear of relegation.
-Manager Gordon Lee left the club in January, and was replaced by club legend Roy Sproson.
+The 1973–74 season was Port Vale's 62nd season of football in the Football League, and their fourth-successive season (tenth overall) in the Third Division.
+After a poor first half, the club narrowly avoided relegation, finishing 20th with 42 points, seven points clear of the drop zone after manager Gordon Lee departed in January, succeeded by club legend Roy Sproson.